Skip to Content

 The Importance of IG Purity

-A long-standing goal in the manufacture of immunoglobulin products is to attain a high level of purity in the final product.
+A long-standing goal in the manufacture of intravenous immunoglobulin (IVIG) products is to attain a high level of purity in the final product.

 Manufacturing immunoglobulin products is a complex process because isolating a specific protein from plasma involves separating the chosen protein from hundreds of other proteins.1